nixworks/public/news/2004/09/10/index.md

 ##### Astronomer
 ### [ A team of astronomers working on the Yepun telescope in Chile believe they have made the first direct image of a planetary system beyond the solar system.
 The star, called 2M1207, is 230 light-years away and is much smaller and fainter than the Sun. ](/news/2004/09/10/a-team-of-astronomers-working-on-the-yepun-telescope-in-chile-believe-they-have-made-the-first-direct-image-of-a-planetary-system-beyond-th.md)
-_Context: 2M1207, Chile, solar system, light-year, Yepun telescope, Sun, planetary system, astronomer_
+_Context: Chile, planetary system, astronomer, Yepun telescope, 2M1207, light-year, Sun, solar system_

 ##### March 19, 2004, assassination attempt in Taiwan
 ### [ Three men possessing homemade bullets at an illegal arms workshop are arrested in connection with the March 19, 2004, assassination attempt in Taiwan. ](/news/2004/09/10/three-men-possessing-homemade-bullets-at-an-illegal-arms-workshop-are-arrested-in-connection-with-the-march-19-2004-assassination-attempt.md)